navcoin/navcoin-js/README.md

 # navcoin-js

 Navcoin Javascript wallet library.
-Use Node >= 15.
+Tested with Node v15.14.0 and NPM v7.7.6.

 Minimal working examples in `example.js` and `web/`